MacIver-Lab/Ergodic-Information-Harvesting/README.md

 cd /EIH/SimulationCode/
 python3 RunAllSims.py
 ```
 By default, `RunAllSims.py` will check the number of available CPU threads and automally run parallel simulation jobs with the maximum number of threads possible.
-Nonetheless, the number of threads can be manually specified by passing the desired parallel thread count argument to it, for example
+Nonetheless, the number of threads can be manually specified by passing the desired parallel thread count argument, for example
 ```bash
 python3 RunAllSims.py 20
 ```